chombo-discharge/chombo-discharge/doc/sphinx/source/Equations.rst

       F &= F(t, \mathbf{x}, \mathbf{E}, n),
    \end{align}

 where :math:`F` is the boundary flux on insulators or electrodes (which must be separately implemented).

 `PlasmaC` works by embedding the equations above into an abstract C++ framework that the user must implement or reuse existing pieces of, and then compile into a *mini-application*.
-For most users, this will mostly include implementing a new geometry, a new plasma-kinetic scheme, or new functions for deciding when to coarsen or refine a certain spatial region.
-It is our goal that the user does not need to worry about temporal or spatial discretization of these equations, but rather focus on the actual setup of the plasma kinetics, boundary conditions, and so on.
+For most users, this will mostly include implementing a new geometry or a new plasma-kinetic scheme.
+It is our goal that the user does not need to worry about temporal or spatial discretization of these equations, but rather focus on the actual setup of the geometry and physics.

 .. _Chap:SpatialDiscretization: